 Broken capillaries can lead to unsightly and uncomfortable blemishes.
-Westside Aesthetics offers many treatments for broken capillaries at our clinic.
+RIVKIN Aesthetics offers many treatments for broken capillaries at our clinic.

 Capillaries are the smallest of a body’s blood vessels and are parts of its microcirculation, connecting arteries and veins, helping to enable the exchange of water, oxygen, carbon dioxide, and many other nutrients between blood and the tissues.

 Their endothelial linings are only one cell layer thick, measuring 5 to 10 microns in diameter (.005 – .01 mm), so they can be extremely fragile and easily damaged.
 These tiny vessels may be visible on the skin surface, especially where skin is thin, such as the face.
 Broken capillaries (known in the medical world as telangiectasia) look like thin red threads on the skin that have a webbed appearance, which is why they are often called spider veins.

 Spider veins are most commonly found around the nose, cheeks, mouth, neck, as well as the upper chest and legs.

 People with fair skin are more prone to having broken capillaries than people with a dark or olive complexion.
 In addition, those with dry and dehydrated skin, as well as sensitive skin, have thinner and less protected layers of tissue, therefore making them more susceptible to this condition.
 Broken capillaries can be caused by trauma to the skin, age, genetics, hormones, environmental factors (such as sunburn or windburn) and a variety of medical conditions.

 The V-beam 595 pulsed dye laser is the gold standard for the treatment of vascular lesions, including any of the following common skin conditions: